Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Grilled seafood, light proteins, and dishes that taste just as good at warm temperatures as they do hot are your best bets for a beach main course.

 Skip the heavy beef Wellington.
 Think instead about proteins that pair naturally with tropical sides and hold up during outdoor service.
-According to Dr. Rachel Paul, Tuscan-inspired salmon comes in at just 438 calories per serving, making it a satisfying but not heavy option for a warm evening.
+Tuscan-inspired salmon, as Dr. Rachel Paul notes, comes in at just 438 calories per serving, making it a satisfying but not heavy option for a warm evening.
 Shrimp ceviche clocks in at 331 calories, and Caprese chicken at 401.

 Here are the mains that work hardest on the sand: